Introduction

 Define the September 15 Tax Deadline

 Hey there!
-If you’re running a small business, it’s important to know what and mark it on your calendar.
-This date is super important, especially for those of you organized as , as it relates to what .
-If you’ve asked for an extension, it’s your last chance to file your , so you might be asking what .
-For S corporations, that means getting in, and for partnerships, it’s all about .
+If you’re running a small business, it’s important to know the tax deadline and mark it on your calendar.
+This date is super important, especially for those of you organized as corporations, as it relates to your tax obligations.
+If you’ve asked for an extension, it’s your last chance to file your tax return, so you might be asking what to do next.
+For S corporations, that means getting in your forms, and for partnerships, it’s all about filing on time.

 So, how are you planning to tackle this deadline?
 It’s a good idea to start preparing now to ensure everything goes smoothly!